-Stepping back, there have been various drivers for change over the past decade, most notably the growing concerns over data security; advances in networking technology; more sophisticated remote diagnostics; and an exponential reduction in connectivity costs.
+Stepping back, there have been various drivers for change in colocation over the past decade, most notably the growing concerns over data security; advances in networking technology; more sophisticated remote diagnostics; and an exponential reduction in connectivity costs.

 Low latency low cost fibre and the pre-existing ‘FUD factor’ about security seeded by 9/11 and London’s 7/7, combined to create the perfect storm conditions for steadily eroding traditional CIO wisdom; where maintaining in house data centres and keeping them close to London’s exchanges was a prerequisite.

 Today, a typical 1 Gb/s circuit between London and Wales, for example, costs circa £6000 per annum - compared to around £36,0000 15 years ago for 100 Mb/s.

 Therefore, businesses can now achieve a far more balanced and geo diverse data centre strategy by retaining central London/ Docklands facilities (in house or colo) as needed for certain applications; high frequency trading, for example.
 Businesses can also save on cost per sq ft and gain access to more stable and abundant power by connecting to out of town colocation facilities for the majority of other tasks.

 As concerns over latency continue to diminish, enterprise organisations, SIs and service providers now have far greater choice in terms of physical data centre location.
 A few operators have already succeeded in establishing very large purpose-built colo facilities in regions where real estate and labour is considerably less expensive.
 While this translates into lower rates for users, of equal importance, those built in more rural areas are also out of harm’s way with significantly lower risk profiles than metro alternatives.